gjcooper/dodoc/template_analysis_contract.md

 3. Duties of Owner.

- a) Upon delivery of the Data Analysis by Consultant, Owner will promptly review the Data Analysis for compliance with the requirements specifications.
+ a) Upon delivery of the Data Analysis by Consultant, Owner will promptly review the Data Analysis for compliance with the Statement of Work.

  b) Owner will notify Consultant within 14 days following delivery that Owner either accepts or rejects the Data Analysis and all deliverables and tasks, but all of the foregoing shall be deemed accepted, if not rejected in writing by Owner within 21 days after Consultant delivers the Data Analysis.

 4. Change Orders.

- a) In the event that Owner desires to change the requirements specifications contained in Schedule A, Owner will promptly notify Consultant of such desired changes.
+ a) In the event that Owner desires to change the Statement of Work contained in Schedule A, Owner will promptly notify Consultant of such desired changes.
 Consultant will provide to Owner a revised estimate of the cost to incorporate such changes into the software.

- b) Consultant and Owner will each sign a change order that modifies the requirements specifications contained in Schedule A and sets forth the new requirements specifications prior to Consultant beginning any work on the modified requirements specifications.
+ b) Consultant and Owner will each sign a change order that modifies the Statement of Work contained in Schedule A and sets forth the new Statement of Work prior to Consultant beginning any work on the modified Statement of Work.

- c) In the event that the new requirements specifications modify work already performed by Consultant then Consultant will be entitled to payment for work already performed and completed.
+ c) In the event that the new Statement of Work modify work already performed by Consultant then Consultant will be entitled to payment for work already performed and completed.

 5. Grant of License.